SFDO-Tooling/CumulusCI/docs/config.rst

 Add a Custom Task
 ********************************
 Say that you want to take the above example and create a custom task named ``robot_run_all`` to make it more apparent what this task is doing.
-You can do this with the following steps:

-* Lookup the Python class that is associated with the standard task.

-    * You can do this by going to the `internal CumulusCI file <https://github.com/SFDO-Tooling/CumulusCI/blob/master/cumulusci/cumulusci.yml>`_ and looking for the corresponding tasks `class value <https://github.com/SFDO-Tooling/CumulusCI/blob/d038f606d97f50a71ba1d2d6e9462a249b28864e/cumulusci/cumulusci.yml#L398>`_.
+Lookup the Python class that is associated with the standard task.
+You can do this by going to the `internal CumulusCI file <https://github.com/SFDO-Tooling/CumulusCI/blob/master/cumulusci/cumulusci.yml>`_ and looking for the corresponding tasks `class value <https://github.com/SFDO-Tooling/CumulusCI/blob/d038f606d97f50a71ba1d2d6e9462a249b28864e/cumulusci/cumulusci.yml#L400>`_.

-Now you can add the following under the ``tasks:`` section of your ``cumulusci.yml`` file.
+Now you can add the following under the ``tasks:`` section of your ``cumulusci.yml`` file, include the value we retrieved for ``class_path``.

 .. code-block:: yaml